dtsund/dtsund-crawl-mod/README.txt

 stalled at version 4.0.0b26, with a final alpha of 4.1 being released by Brent Ross in 2005.
 Since 2006, the Dungeon Crawl Stone Soup team has been continuing the development, with the Crawl Light fork originating in 2011.
-See the CREDITS in the main folder for a myriad of contributors, past and present; license.txt contains the legal blurb.
+See the CREDITS in the main folder for a list of contributors, past and present; license.txt contains the legal blurb.

 Crawl Light is an open source, freeware roguelike.
 It is supported